jessicawyz/tp/docs/DeveloperGuide.md

 ### Planned Enhancements
 1. Update Edit command to use ID instead of index.
-2. Remove all white spaces from the UI.
+2. Improve the UI such as removing all white spaces from it.
 3. Learning styles can be tagged to Person so that it doesn't need to be logged every lesson.
 4. Logging of a lesson will automatically update the payment info.
 5. View -id or -name should automatically filter and show the exams of the person on the right.
+6. Checking of duplicate persons.
+7.

 ### Non-Functional Requirements